Subscribe to our newsletter

 Registration required at: behncke@behncke-gallery.com

-As Global Head of Art & Culture at Deutsche Bank, Britta Färber and her team develop the content of this global program.
-This includes the Deutsche Bank Collection as well as the Artist of the Year award, for which she has curated exhibitions with artists such as Koki Tanaka, Victor Man, LuYang, La Chola Poblete, and most recently Charmaine Poh, which have been shown at Deutsche Bank's own exhibition space in Berlin as well as in various museums across Europe.
+Britta Färber and her team develop the content of Deutsche Bank's global art and culture programme.
+This includes the Deutsche Bank Collection and the Artist of the Year award, for which Färber has curated exhibitions with artists such as Koki Tanaka, Victor Man, Lu Yang, La Chola Poblete, and most recently, Charmaine Poh.
+These exhibitions can be seen at Deutsche Bank's Art and Culture Forum in Berlin, as well as in various museums across Europe.
+Britta Färber is also responsible for the artistic side of collaborations with the Frieze Art Fair in London, New York, Seoul, and Los Angeles.
+She plays a key role in shaping the Deutsche Bank Frieze Los Angeles Film Award and the Curatorial Fellowship in the United Kingdom.

-Britta Färber: ©
+Britta Färber: © Serena Bolton

 Charmaine Poh: © Mengwen Cao.